O2: Cracking the B2B market with ABM

 Preparing for the pilot program

-The resulting approach was underpinned by a passionate belief in the power of Account-Based marketing (ABM) combined with the challenger sales methodology.
+The resulting approach was underpinned by a passionate belief in the power of Account-Based Marketing (ABM) combined with the challenger sales methodology.
 Marketing activity would center on developing well-researched, financially-quantified value propositions for prospective targets which would grab their attention by showing how they could save money.

 By the end of 2015 the team was ready to roll out its pilot program.
 A major utility where O2 had pockets of engagement to build on was chosen for the first trial.
 The aim was to identify real and measurable value for the company that could lead to a deepening of the relationship.